Donna Brown (basketball): Biography

-Brown played for the national team between 1982 and 1989, competing at the 1984 Olympic Games in Los Angeles and the 1988 Olympic Games in Seoul.
+Donna played for the Australian national team between 1982 and 1989, competing at the 1984 Olympic Games in Los Angeles and the 1988 Olympic Games in Seoul.
 Brown also represented Australia at one World Championship; 1986 held in the Soviet Union.

 In the domestic Women's National Basketball League (WNBL) Brown played 215 games for both the Australian Institute of Sport (44 games) and the North Adelaide Rockets (171 games).
 Brown was also named to the WNBL All Star Five on two occasions; 1988 and 1990.